Progress Bar Design

 In reality, though, most CSS or HTML loading bars are fake.
 Or at least not truly representative of the progress taking place behind the scenes.
 Indeed, the information displayed on a progress bar is rarely connected to the task it purportedly displays information about in any meaningful way at all.

 Rather, the true purpose of a loading bar is simply to show an indicator that something is happening; thus reassuring the user that progress is indeed being made.
 But the actual degree of progress is less important than knowing that the device is still functioning and that any delay is therefore not the result of a technical issue.

 In any case, the actual progress of a task is often impossible to know.
 When performing a network request or other asynchronous action online, an app has no way of knowing how far along the remote process has progressed.
 It only knows the beginning and end; when the request begins and then when it succeeds or fails.

 For this reason, on most apps featuring progress bars - such as Apple’s Safari browser for example - the progress bar will initially advance a certain amount, then slow to a crawl, before finally rushing to complete.

-A good user interface provides feedback to its user.
-Feedback is especially important when a user action prompts some delayed or asynchronous action, such as downloading a file, initiating a process, or submitting a request that must be validated by a server.
+A good UI provides feedback to its users.
+Feedback is especially important when user action prompts a delayed or asynchronous effect, such as downloading a file, initiating a process, or submitting a request that must be validated by a server.

-A progress bar has three states: idle, loading, and complete.
-(In actual practice, it would also has a fourth state, error).
+A progress bar, whether a HTML progress bar or CSS progress bar has three states: idle, loading, and complete.
+(In practice, it would also have a fourth state: error).
 In addition to designing each state and working out the transitions between those states, be sure to also protect against certain events in certain states.